 Yes, both start up and sustainment funding will be required to establish and implement a Maryland FARM program.
-In order to build and sustain a successful program, the Council estimates the cost of this program to be \$10M.
+Funding requirements will be dependent on program parameters.

 Recommendation 1.5: Fully fund the Office of Resilience and the Maryland Food System Resiliency Council.